 - Caching: WP Rocket

 …and these plugins are just the tip of the iceberg.
-You can find others for social sharing and interaction, live chat, online raffles, surveys, push notifications, productivity suites, link management, translation, and more.
+You can find others for social sharing and interaction, accessibility, live chat, online raffles, surveys, push notifications, productivity suites, link management, translation, and more.

 If you think your plugins may be slowing down your site, these steps can help you isolate problems: